joaoalexarruda/fishcatch/README.md

 The goal is to apply machine learning techniques to the dataset and to evaluate the results.
 In this case, regression techniques will be used to predict the width of the fish based on the other variables.

-## DESCRIPTIVE ABSTRACT
+## DESCRIPTION OF THE DATASET

 159 fishes of 7 species are caught and measured.
-Altogether there are 8 variables.
+Altogether there are 7 variables.
 All the fishes are caught from the same lake (Laengelmavesi) near Tampere in Finland.

 More information about the dataset can be found in the [original source](https://jse.amstat.org/datasets/fishcatch.txt).

+On the original dataset, there was a variable called 'Sex' which was removed from this dataset.

 ## ASSIGNMENT REQUIREMENTS